Wall Street rallies and tech stocks leap as inflation cools

-NEW YORK (AP) — A rally on Wall Street Thursday is lifting stocks to their highest level in almost two months following the latest sign that inflation continues to cool.
+NEW YORK (AP) — A rally on Wall Street Thursday lifted stocks to their highest level in almost two months following the latest sign that inflation continues to cool.

-The S&P 500 was 1.4% higher in late trading after a report showed inflation at the wholesale level slowed last month by more than expected.
-The Dow Jones Industrial Average was up 395 points, or 1.2%, at 34.041, as of 3:05 p.m.
-Eastern time, while the Nasdaq composite was 2% higher.
+The S&P 500 rose 1.3% after a report showed inflation at the wholesale level slowed last month by more than expected.
+The Dow Jones Industrial Average gained more than 383 points, or 1.1%, while the Nasdaq composite jumped 2%.

 Thursday's report showed that prices paid to producers last month were 2.7% higher than a year earlier, the lowest inflation level there in more than two years.
 The hope on Wall Street is that easier inflation on the wholesale level will not only support profits for companies but also flow through to cooler inflation for consumers.
 A day earlier, a separate report said inflation for consumers slowed to 5%.

 Inflation and how high the Federal Reserve will hike interest rates to tame it have been at the center of Wall Street’s struggles for more than a year.
-The Fed has hiked rates at such a feverish pace over the last year that it’s already slowed parts of the economy and caused strains to appear in the banking system.
+The Fed has hiked rates at such a feverish pace that it’s already slowed parts of the economy and caused strains to appear in the banking system.

 Traders shaded some bets toward the Fed holding rates steady at it next meeting in May, though the majority still call for one more modest hike.

-A less aggressive Fed would help Big Tech stocks in particular.
-High-growth stocks are seen as some of the most vulnerable to higher rates, and Apple, Microsoft and Amazon were the three biggest forces lifting the S&P 500 after each rose at least 1.9%.
+A less aggressive Fed would help Big Tech stocks in particular because high-growth stocks are seen as some of the most vulnerable to higher rates.
+Apple climbed 3.4%, and Amazon jumped 4.7%, and the pair were two of the biggest forces lifting the S&P 500.

 The Fed has hiked rates at every one of its meetings since early last year, often by double or triple the usual amount.
 High rates can smother inflation but only by slowing the entire economy, raising the risk of a recession and hurting prices for investments.